You are on our United Kingdom site

 Trigger for collective redundancy consultation obligations

-We do not yet know what this new alternative threshold number of employee dismissals will be.
+We do not know what this new alternative threshold number of employee dismissals will be.
 This could be set at either a specified number or a specified percentage of employees or a number that is the highest or lowest of two or more numbers, however it must not be lower than 20 employees.
 The Government’s intention is seemingly that where redundancies are proposed across an employer at more than one establishment, then this threshold will be higher than redundancies proposed at one establishment.

 Remedies/penalties